nixnmtm/Puzzle_Scanning/README.md

 #### RabbitMQ Version: 3.7.7(Erlang 21.0)

-### Hardware information Json format
-1. "scanstatus" : (0:Fail, 1: Pass)
-2. "result": (0:Fail, 1: Pass) # if all macs passed the scan, then result is "Pass" and send to Pair API

 ### DScanning Client as Service:
 1. Run setupDScanning.sh
 2. START  : ```systemctl start DScanning@"10.10.70.89 5672 rmquser 123456"```